 The Hatchery (Business Planning for New Enterprises)

 In this course, student teams pursue their own business idea or support community entrepreneurs by researching, writing, and pitching business plans for new commercial or social ventures.
 Enrolled students can recruit a team to work on their own business idea, or can join a team working on another’s idea.
+The Hatchery is taught by Doug Villhard.

 Most of the work for this course is done outside the classroom with the support of mentors, advisors and the instructor(s).
 Classes are held once per week for the first half of the semester.
 Workshops and rehearsals are required in the second part of the term.
 At both the midterm and the end of the semester students give presentations to a panel of outside judges including faculty, venture capitalists, angel investors, philanthropists, funding agencies, experienced entrepreneurs, and individuals involved with early stage ventures.